PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 one-counter result destinations changed and focused runtime tests cover their owners.
 Commit and push this unit.
 Begin the next unit with a fresh characterize-first audit and never create, update, or reopen a pull request.

+## Post-SiNet attention and activation result characterization

+The next bounded-store unit contains the consecutive SiNet mix-attention, mixed-attention layout, and Dequantize/HardSigmoid bridge results between `cleanup.post_sinet.split_conv_concat_bridge` and creation of `late_ndhwc_cost_volume_state_scope`.
+All three mappings contain only one integer counter.
+The mixed-attention layout owner still writes normal pass diagnostics separately, and none of these result locals has a consumer.

+The existing mixed-attention result module now has a strict expected-failure contract for exact `cleanup.post_sinet.*` records, owner expressions and arguments, adjacency, outer boundaries, and absence of loads.
+No production source changed.

+The related baseline is `14 passed in 1.04s`.
+Re-run the same five focused modules and expect one strict xfail, then run targeted Ruff, bytecode compilation, and whitespace validation.
+Commit and push characterization first.
+Implementation must change only the three destinations, preserve the diagnostics stream and state-scope boundary, move the store from 124 to 127 records, run sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.